 My roses are in full bloom this week and I’ve been busily preserving them in all sorts of ways!

-I made this lovely rose infused witch hazel for the book and then decided to include it in a birthday basket for my mom.
+I first made this lovely rose infused witch hazel several years ago and decided to include it in a gift basket for my mom.